Sophie Doin: Biography

 Doin was the only child of a wealthy Parisian family.
 In 1820 she married a doctor, Guillaume-Tell Doin, who was in poor health and financially irresponsible.
 Conflicts arose in the final years of their marriage, which Doin recounts in her autobiographical works.
 Until that time, however, Sophie and Guillaume Tell worked together to further a wide range of philanthropic and social causes including Greek independence.
 They were Protestants, as were other antislavery writers including Auguste de Staël and his mother Germaine de Staël.

-During the 1820s, when an anti-slavery movement developed in France, Sophie and Guillaume Tell were associated with the Société de la morale chrétienne, which provided antislavery information, largely from sources in Britain, where abolitionism was far more developed than in France.
+During the 1820s, when an anti-slavery movement developed in France, Sophie and Guillaume Tell were associated with the Société de la morale chrétienne, which provided antislavery information, largely from sources in Britain, as abolitionism in the United Kingdom was far more developed than in France.
 Members of the Société were liberals who typically supported a constitutional monarchy.

 Writings

 La Famille noire, ou la Traite de l’esclavage is Doin's most significant abolitionist work.
-Written in a polemic style, La Famille noire draws on British sources to argue the case for ending the slave trade and ameliorating the fate of Blacks living under slavery.
+Written in a polemic style, La Famille noire draws on British sources to argue for the abolition of the slave trade and illustratues the fate of Blacks living under slavery.
 She draws attention to their strong family bonds and aptitude for education.
 She pleads for abolition of the slave trade although she does not espouse the cause of full emancipation, which would not be advocated in France until the 1840s.
 In her short stories "Blanche et noir" and "Noire et blanc" she promotes interracial marriage.
 She celebrates the independence gained by Haitians in 1804 and sees Haiti as a beacon of hope for blacks worldwide.
-In the short story "Le Négrier, " as in her other writings, Doin expresses her view that women's empathy and moral superiority give them a special role to play in antislavery.
+In the short story "Le Négrier, " as in her other writings, Doin expresses her view that women's empathy and moral superiority give them a special role to play in the antislavery movement.

 Legacy

 Sophie Doin remains a minor figure in the history of 19th century French literature.
 Her works are overshadowed by the more well-known French writings about slaves, notably Claire de Duras's Ourika and Victor Hugo's Bug Jargal.
-The literary merit of those works unquestionably justifies the greater literary consideration they have received.
-Doin's arguments against the abuses of slavery are far more direct and complex than theirs, however.
-Her writings thus deserve serious study as contributions to the historical record of French abolitionist thought.